Reply letter to Author(s)

 Chapter in a book

--Meltzer PS, Kallioniemi A, Trent JM.
+- Meltzer PS, Kallioniemi A, Trent JM.
 Chromosome alterations in human solid tumors.
 In: Vogelstein B, Kinzler KW, editors.
 The genetic basis of human cancer.
-New York: McGraw-Hill; 2002. p.
-93-113.
+New York: McGraw-Hill; 2002. pp. 93-113.

-Contributions will be published with the final article, and they should accurately reflect contributions to the work.
-The corresponding author is responsible for completing this information at full submission, and we expect that all authors will have reviewed, discussed, and agreed to their individual contributions ahead of this time.
+The corresponding author is responsible for completing this information at manuscript submission, and we expect that all authors will have reviewed, discussed, and agreed with the final version of manuscript.